zzAzz/Archon/README.md

 2. **Domain Knowledge Integration**: Seamless embedding of frameworks like Pydantic AI and LangGraph within autonomous workflows
 3. **Scalable Architecture**: Modular design supporting maintainability, cost optimization, and ethical AI practices

-## Getting Started with V5 (current version)
+## Getting Started with V6 (current version)

-Since V5 is the current version of Archon, all the code for V5 is in both the main directory and `archon/iterations/v5-parallel-specialized-agents` directory.
+Since V6 is the current version of Archon, all the code for V6 is in both the main directory and `archon/iterations/v6-tool-library-integration` directory.

+Note that the examples/tool library for Archon is just starting out.
+Please feel free to contribute examples, MCP servers, and prebuilt tools!

 ### Prerequisites
 - Docker (optional but preferred)